Wildlife

 Variable Sandsnake, Chilomeniscus stramineus.
 Photo: jsriley1984, iNaturalist, CC0.

 Feeds on insects and other invertebrates; consumes roaches, grasshoppers, and centipedes.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for